RAGessler/ragessler/README.md

 ### Hi there 👋
 My name is Robert Gessler

-If you notice a recent gap in my commits, Ive taken a short break from writing code while I recover from COVID.
+If you notice a recent gap in my commits, I took a short break from writing code to recover from COVID...
+All good now so no need to worry, but make sure your virus protection is up to date if we jump on a phone call ha-ha!
-Should be feeling well enough here in a few days to start working on some projects again.

-- 💻 I am a full stack developer!
+- 💻 I am a full stack developer, but I particularly excell in the front end.
 - 🔭 I’m currently looking forward to starting my first web development job (hopefully) in the near future!
-- 🌱 I’m currently sharpening my JS and React skills
+- 🌱 I’m currently sharpening my algorythmn skills aswell as taking an AWS course through ACloud Guru!
 - 📫 How to reach me: RAGessler@Gmail.com and on [LinkedIn](https://www.linkedin.com/in/robertalexandergessler/)
 - ⚡ Fun fact: One of my favorite books is Start With Why.